-> Step 2: Make Apple Pie Filling
+Step 2: How to make Apple Pie Tart Filling

-> For the Apple pie filling, you need to first cut the Apple into half, core the center using a melon scooper or your knife, and cut lengthwise pieces.
+For the Apple pie Tart filling, you need to first cut the Apple into half, core the center using a melon scooper or your knife, and cut lengthwise pieces.
 Use a sharp knife so that you are able to cut out perfect Apple slices.

-> Step 3: Coat Apples
+Step 3: Coat Apples

 Toss the Apples with some Brown Sugar, some Cornstarch, some Cinnamon, Some Nutmeg, and squeeze half a lime juice.
 Toss everything until combined and that's done!

 Finally, drizzle some condensed milk on your Tart rectangles.
 Arrange the apple slices horizontally, one overlapping the other.
 Finally, fold up the edges over the apples.
 Use the tip of your knife to lightly crimp the edges.